“I dislike all this money talk. It isn’t refined.” – Meg, to her sisters, in the film Little Women

 “Roberta's workshop was a fantastic overview of the many important financial topics we freelancers need to stay on top of.
 This is not someone reading from a script about basic finances; this is insightful and compassionate nerdery about how those of us with variable incomes can assess whether we're on track with our financial goals — and if we're not, how we can get there in a thoughtful and workable manner.” — Alexandra Witze, freelance science journalist

 “Roberta Kwok is exactly the kind of reassuring, knowledgeable guide you want leading you through the maze of retirement planning, especially if you are a creative professional.
 Roberta's vast research and science writing background make her uniquely positioned to translate technical material to a layperson with humor and warmth.
-She is never condescending or confusing, and her only agenda is to support her clients in financial literacy and mindful retirement planning.
-Before I worked with Roberta, I was overwhelmed by the idea of planning for retirement in a chaotic world full of grifters and profiteers; now I feel I have the framework necessary to protect myself as I swim through the shark-filled waters.” — Megan Savage, writer and educator
+She is never condescending or confusing, and her only agenda is to support her clients in financial literacy and mindful retirement planning.” — Megan Savage, writer and educator

 "This was supremely useful.
 I came away from this feeling more prepared and less freaked out than I thought I would.
 It's empowering to have that new knowledge, but beyond that, to know where to look for additional next steps now that I know I have a handle on the basics.
 I’m blown away by how much time and expertise you put into creating these resources — I know I will be coming back to them in the future!" — Jane Hu, freelance science journalist